 - Other Societies:

-The Historic Buildings Section sponsors the continuing Hampshire Medieval Graffiti Project: reports of recent surveys, both in May 2023, for St Mary, Ashley, and St Nicholas, Bishop's Sutton are available.
+The Historic Buildings Section sponsors the Hampshire Medieval Graffiti Project: a report of the survey, completed in 21 February 2025, for Winchester St Swithun-upon-Kingsgate is available.

 Archaeology in Hampshire - Annual Reports